 - INFO 289 or INFO 299 Culminating Experience

 - INFO 220 Resources and Information Services in Professions and Disciplines

-Students should select area of interest such as law, medical, business; maps and GIS; data services in libraries [See current topics.
+Students should select area of interest, such as Legal Resources, Maps and GIS, Medical and Health Sciences Librarianship, Film and Media Collections, Data Services in Libraries, Visual Resources Curation and Arts Librarianship, etc. [See current topics.
 Select class number then topics]

 - INFO 221 Government Information Sources

 - INFO 231 Issues in Special Libraries and Information Centers